TMC-Berkeley/mail-merger/README.md

 placement email text
 The text should look like the template on the next page of this document The line ”df = pd.read_excel('placements.xlsx', sheet_name=0)” describes the spreadsheet that data will be drawn from.
 Replace ‘placements.xlsx’ with the appropriate spreadsheet file that contains placement data
+If run with the draft flag, it will automatically draft emails in tmcberkeley@gmail.com

+Accepts arugments on the command line as follows:
+`python3 generateEmails.py path/to/placements`

+Optional --draft flag to draft emails in gmail `python3 generateEmails.py path/to/placements --draft`

 ### Directions for use: